hassanelsheikh/Valohai-BioNeMo-NIMs/README.md

 3. Generate new protein sequences
 4. Evaluate sequence quality
 5. Visualize similarities
-6. Deploy models into NIM for production use
+6. Deploy models into NIM for production use (Requires user approval)

 ---